A4-Tacks/rust-term_lattice/UpdateLog.md

 # v0.4.1
 Fixed a bug where the output color was changed during optimization of the serialization optimizer, and the serialization optimizer has been refactored

+# v0.4.2
+`fill_capacity` changed to use resize
+Modified the output optimization section